Search waiting | Matsusada Precision

 Phosphor A phosphor is a substance that emits light by converting the wavelength (energy) of incident light into a specific wavelength.
 It is used in cold cathode tube (CRT) screens and fluorescent lamps.
 Typical phosphors are called by numbers such as P20, P22, and P43.

 Fluorescence Fluorescence and phosphorescence are phenomena in which a substance exposed to light or radiation radiates a specific wavelength.
 It is used in the authenticity testing of banknotes, X-ray fluorescence analysis, fluorescent labeling of organisms, and mineralogy.
 It usually emits a wavelength longer than the wavelength of the incident light.
-(In a state that emits light in visible light when irradiated with ultraviolet light from a black light)
+For example, a substance fluoresces in the visible spectrum when illuminated by ultraviolet light (from a black light).

 Luminescence There are various types of luminescence.
 Cold light is called luminescence, not incandescent light caused by flames or other heat.
 The most famous examples are light emission by cathodoluminescence and chemical reactions, light-emitting diodes (LEDs) by electroluminescence, and fluorescence by photoluminescence.

-Spectroscopy Spectroscopy is the division of "light" emitted or absorbed by a material into wavelengths.
-Originally, the light was expanded by a prism or diffraction grating according to its wavelength, which was called spectroscopy, and the spectra of the spectra were called spectra.
+Spectroscopy Spectroscopy is the study of the interaction between matter and electromagnetic radiation.
+It typically involves separating and analyzing this radiation (often referred to as "light" in a broad sense) according to its wavelength or energy.
+Historically, spectroscopy involved dispersing light into its constituent wavelengths using a prism or diffraction grating.
+The resulting band of colors or wavelengths is called a spectrum.
 Spectroscopy is a method of quantitatively and qualitatively analyzing the components and properties of a substance by finding the wavelengths (spectra) specific to the molecules that make up the substance by spectroscopy of the electromagnetic spectrum, including infrared (IR), visible light, ultraviolet (UV), x-rays, and gamma rays, using a spectroscope.

-Wavelength Wavelength is a unit of light period.
+Wavelength Wavelength is the spatial period of a periodic wave--the distance over which the wave's shape repeats.
+In the context of light (electromagnetic radiation), it is a fundamental characteristic.
 The range of wavelengths from 380 nm (violet) to 780 nm (red) is considered visible light.
 Wavelength can be converted to energy (electron volts, eV).
 In the wavelength region shorter than vacuum ultraviolet, kiloelectron volts (keV) and MeV are mainly used.
 Conversely, in the infrared region, frequency is used as the unit of measurement.

 Photon A photon is a type of subatomic particle, which is the name given to light (electromagnetic waves) when considered as a particle.

-Ion Ion refers to the electrified state of an atom.
+Ion Ion refers to an electrically charged atom or molecule.
 The state in which electrons and protons are balanced is called neutral; the state with fewer electrons is called cation and the state with more electrons is called anion.

 Radiation Radiation is a general term for particles and electromagnetic waves emitted from matter.
 Alpha, beta, gamma, X-rays, and neutron radiation are included in radiation.